jewlschmidt/creu-asu-2017/index.md

+## Jan 22, 2017 - Jan 28, 2017
+We met as a group this week to discuss how we want to move ahead.
+During our meeting, we were able to complete mockups of the UI for both the web and mobile versions that the entire group was happy and comfortable with.
+Having these mockups will help us structure the backend of our program to best make the transition between the ontology and the display.

+We also discussed various conferences that we could apply to in order to share our work once it is complete.
+In the coming weeks, I will work on getting a paper draft put together that summarizes our research and progress up to this point.

+At the suggestion of Dr. Bansal, I looked further into Apache Jena and hope that we will be able to use it as a method of connecting our ontology to a Java backend.
+This is something that I am excited about working on, because it is something I have little experience with & a lot of interest in.

+## Jan 15, 2017 - Jan 21, 2017
+I finished the JavaScript tutorial that I was working through but still feel like there are gaps in my knowledge, similar to how I felt when I finished AP Computer Science.
+I understand syntax and overarching concepts, but really have no idea how to apply them in a meaningful way.
+I will continue to look for resources and potentially build something so that I can identify and rectify gaps sooner rather than later.

+## Jan 8, 2017 - Jan 14, 2017
+This week, I continued to work through JavaScript tutorials and kept looking for ways to integrate our ontology with the application we will eventually create.
+At this point, it seems to make sense to develop both a mobile and web application so that we can reach the widest audience possible.

+I'm still struggling with exactly how we are going to extract and use the data we have found.
+The variety in format, completeness, and scale of data seems to mandate a manual approach for most U.S. cities, which seems prohibitive (especially when combined with possible webcrawler data).
+It is clearly something that merits more research.

 ## Dec 11, 2017 - Jan 7, 2017
-Per the post on the CREU Piazza board, I did not complete any work over break.
+Per the post on the CREU Piazza board, I did not complete any work over break (except for making up for lost work over finals; it mostly consisted of working through tutorials).
 The semester starts this week, so I plan to pick up where I left off with JavaScript and application planning.

 ## Nov 27, 2017 - Dec 10, 2017 (2-week period)
 I've combined these two weeks because I haven't been able to get much done due to studying for and taking finals.
 I plan to make up the lost time over break.